-In the univariate case, to evaluate how well the forecasts capture the severity of the extreme heat events, the three weighted versions of the CRPS are employed at each lead time.
-Figure 7 displays these scores at a lead time of three days as a function of the threshold employed in the weight function $w(z) = \mathbb{1}\{z > t\}$ , which emphasises events that exceed the threshold t.
-The owCRPS has been complemented with the Brier score (Equation 7), and, to ensure this score is well-defined, the COSMO-E ensembles are smoothed using a normal distribution prior to calculation.
-The additional parameter in the vrCRPS is set to $x_0 = 0$ .
+In the univariate case, to evaluate how well the forecasts capture the severity of extreme events, the three weighted versions of the CRPS can be employed at each lead time.
+Figure 7 displays these scores at a lead time of three days as a function of the threshold employed in the weight function $w(z) = \mathbb{1}\{z > t\}$, which emphasises events that exceed the threshold t.
+The owCRPS has been complemented with the Brier